-Doing cardio can be great, but beware: if you give up your resistance training, you will give up more than you bargained for.
+Doing cardio can be great, but beware: if you give up your strength training, you will give up more than you bargained for.

 Beginning at age 20, we begin naturally losing muscle mass every decade.
 It takes work to maintain it.
 The great news is that it’s WELL WORTH THE EFFORT to maintain and build your muscle over time.